 2015 Ashes Series

-Overall, Australia have won the Ashes 32 times, compared to England’s 31, emphasising the tightly contested nature of one of sport’s fiercest rivalries.
+Overall, both sides have won the Ashes 32 times, emphasising the tightly contested nature of one of sport’s fiercest rivalries.

-The next series will be contested in England during the English summer of 2015, with matches to be played at Lord’s, Trent Bridge, Sophia Gardens, Edgbaston and The Oval.
+The last series was contested in England during the English summer of 2015, with matches to be played at Lord’s, Trent Bridge, Sophia Gardens, Edgbaston and The Oval.

 Steve Smith and David Warner had a good time with the bat when Australia swept England in the 2013/14 Ashes.
 (AFP PHOTO/GREG WOOD)